Wrestling mask: British wrestling

-The mask in French wrestling
+French wrestling

 Bauer as the Masked Wrestler of Paris in the 1860s, would be followed by more masked wrestlers in his home country.
-A wrestling mask was known in France as a "cagoule" (hood) and fans would often chant "he he la cagoule" to encourage the babyface to unmask a masked heel.
+A wrestling mask was known in France as a "cagoule" (hood) and fans would often chant "he he la cagoule" to encourage the "bon" (babyface) to unmask a masked "méchant" (heel).
 Doing so, however, was banned under French wrestling rules - if unmasked, a wrestler would crouch on the mat face-down until the referee restored his mask.
 (This tactic was adopted by Mexican lucha libre [see above] and it became one of the reasons why masks became the rule there.)

-One of the earliest successes of televised wrestling in France was the feud between babyface masked wrestler L'Ange Blanc, and black clad heel masked wrestler Le Bourreau de Bethune Another successful masked heel of the 1960s was L'Homme Masqué (The Masked Man).
+One of the earliest successes of televised wrestling in France was the feud between babyface masked wrestler L'Ange Blanc, and black clad heel masked wrestler L'Homme Masqué (The Masked Man).
+It inspired the above-described Hayes-Lincoln feud in the UK.
+Another successful masked heel of the 1960s was Le Bourreau de Bethune.
 Spanish wrestler Angelito initially wore a silver mask in France before taking it off midway through a 1971 televised match with Jacky Richard.
 Another Spaniard, Oscar "Crusher" Verdu, who wrestled under a mask as Der Henker, would win the French Heavyweight Championship in 1983.
 Der Henker was previously played in the early 1970s by Remy Bayle.
 British wrestler Dave Larsen wrestled in France under a mask as Zarak.
 In the 1980s, masks were primarily worn as a component of more outlandish characters such as the tag teams Les Piranhas and Les Maniaks (a team of evil masked clowns) and Mambo Le Primitiv, based on the film character of King Kong.
 This tradition continued in the early 21st century with Cybernic Machine, a masked wrestler playing a "computer virus" character, who was a successful heel in France.